 Partnering UB’s Department of Epidemiology and Environmental Health with researchers at Roswell Park Comprehensive Cancer Center, the program provides tailored, hands-on opportunities to develop research skills in cancer epidemiology and control as well as in other cancer disciplines.
 You also gain an understanding of and experience in interdisciplinary research.

-The training in cancer epidemiology requirements follow those of the PhD in epidemiology degree:
+The training in cancer epidemiology requirements follow those of the PhD in epidemiology degree.
+See the description of the PhD for more detail regarding these requirements:

 View the Epidemiology and Environmental Health Graduate Student Handbook for more information about program requirements.

-Our specialized curriculum emphasizes the integration of epidemiology with cancer biology and disciplines such as biostatistics, toxicology, geographic information science, nutrition and immunology.
+Our specialized curriculum emphasizes the integration of epidemiology with cancer biology and disciplines such as biostatistics, toxicology, nutrition, health services research, genetics and epigenetics, immunology and geographic information science.

-In addition to coursework, training includes special seminars, research and collaboration with two primary mentors and interaction with other experts.
+In addition to coursework, training includes special seminars, research and collaboration with two primary mentors from different cancer-related disciplines including cancer epidemiology and interaction with other experts.

 Fellowships funded by an NCI T32 training grant are available for qualified EEH PhD students focused on cancer epidemiology.
-Fellows receive a stipend and funds for tuition, as well as some funding to present research at scientific meetings.
+Fellows receive a stipend and tuition scholarships, as well as some funding to present research at scientific meetings.
 Applications to the training program are generally made during the first year in the doctoral program.